Content Editor

 The Gender Unit also operates through its decentralized network of Women Centres, which were revamped into Women Empowerment Centres in 2016, as a matter of priority and re-oriented its activities and projects so that these contribute effectively towards women's empowerment.

-There are 14 Women Empowerment Centres (Click here for link) across the island which provide an appropriate and exclusive environment, relevant to the needs of our women folk, where they can come together to gain confidence; develop skills; participate in training; get support; organize group meetings, activities and access other services.
+There are 6 Women Empowerment Centres across the island which provide an appropriate and exclusive environment, relevant to the needs of our women folk, where they can come together to gain confidence; develop skills; participate in training; get support; organize group meetings, activities and access other services.
 The ultimate goal is to offer services that empower women to be “at par" with men.

 Courses dispensed by Home Economics Unit